-The year-end land value trends for the association have recently been completed and offer an interesting look at what land values are doing in our area.
-Our association keeps records of land sales in our area and each year we analyze these sales to determine the direction of land prices.
+The year-end land value trends for the association are complete and offer an interesting look at what land values have done in our area in the past year.
+Our association keeps records of land sales in our area and each year we analyze these sales to determine the direction of the market.

-The land values in our area are fairly consistent from north to south.
+The land value in our area is fairly consistent from north to south.
 We do typically see an increase in land values the farther east in our territory that we go.
-Most of the counties in our area are showing slight decreases in land values for some land types and slight increases in land values for other land types.
-The only counties showing increases in all land types were Pratt, Stafford and Trego.
-The counties showing decreases in values for all land types were Graham, Harper, Hodgeman, Ness, Osborne and Rush.
-It appears that the southern areas are starting show some improvement in value while the central and northern parts of our territory are still trying to level off.
+The majority of the counties in our area are showing slight increases or slight decreases in land values for each land type.
+The counties showing increases in values for all land types included Graham, Kingman, Lane, Pawnee and Pratt.
+The counties showing decreases in values for all land types included Rooks, Russell and Smith.
+This information seems to support the idea that we are leveling off still.

 We also completed a study of land prices by region: